LGBTQ migration: Current trends of migration

-Prominent countries known for substantial LGBT emigration include Iran, Iraq, Jamaica, Pakistan, Saudi Arabia, Mexico, and Brazil.
+Prominent countries known for substantial LGBTQ emigration include Iran, Iraq, Jamaica, Pakistan, Saudi Arabia, Mexico, and Brazil.

-LGBT immigrants are seen frequently to immigrate to Canada, Britain, and the United States.
+LGBTQ immigrants are seen frequently to immigrate to Canada, Britain, and the United States.
 In 1994, U.S. immigration law recognized sexual persecution as grounds for seeking asylum.
-U.S. president Barack Obama ordered federal agencies to provide asylum for persecuted LBGTQ persons.
+U.S. president Barack Obama ordered federal agencies to provide asylum for persecuted LGBTQ persons.
 In 2008, only Canada, Norway, Iceland, Denmark, the United States, and Switzerland had enacted immigration equality allowing for partner sponsorship.

 Data shows nearly 4,400 people sought asylum from 2007 to 2017.
-But the exact number of LGBT people seeking asylum into the United States is not known as of 2020.
+But the exact number of LGBTQ people seeking asylum into the United States is not known as of 2020.

 A documented trend, is an increase in migration by both family units and unaccompanied minors seeking asylum in the United States.
 The United Nations Human Rights Council reported unaccompanied minors, including LGBTQ minors migrations to the US had risen from 4,059 in 2009 to 10,443 in 2011, which had grown again to 21,537 in 2013.
 By 2014, 68,541 unaccompanied youth were taken into custody at the U.S. southern border.

 The United Nations Refugee Agency reports that there are approximately 4.4 million asylum seekers and 26.6 million refugees worldwide.
 However, it is unknown how many migrants are lesbian, gay, bisexual, and transgender.

-In reference to domestic LGBT migration, moving from smaller towns or rural areas to big cities is the most common trend of migration.
+In reference to domestic LGBTQ migration, moving from smaller towns or rural areas to big cities is the most common trend of migration.

 Experts on Migration and Human Security, reports that many individuals attempt to first migrate within their own countries of origin before seeking international asylum due to gang violence, poverty, and exploitative labor conditions.
 In cases of gang violence, youth are often targeted for recruitment; when they refuse, their lives are put at risk.
 Although relocating may solve their temporary problem within recruitment into a gang, new issues arises.
 Entering into new communities does not mean safety is always provided, as gang members may assume the youth are affiliated with rival groups or are deserters.
 Both of these scenarios can lead to violence or death.
 The most vulnerable are young women and LGBTQ individuals.
 Two female interviewees reported experiencing sexual harassment from gang members, while LGBTQ youth frequently faced death threats and murder attempts all occurring within their home neighborhoods.
 Economic hardship further drives migration, as many young people are forced into labor but are paid poorly due to their age and lack of experience, despite working equally long hours as the adults.
 Interviewees consistently reported that their earnings were insufficient to meet basic needs or support their families.
 Job opportunities were scarce in their hometowns, prompting many to leave in search of better employment prospects.